Thomas Colletti, DHSc, PA-C, DFAAPA

 The novel coronavirus, SARS-CoV-2, is responsible for the range of clinical diseases now known as COVID-19.
 While most cases of COVID-19 are either asymptomatic or consist of mild to moderate disease, a subset of the population develops severe or critical illness.
 Based on the clinical scenario, there are a variety of pharmacologic and nonpharmacologic therapeutic options.
 This article reviews recommendations for implementing these therapeutic options in severe or critically ill patients with COVID-19.

 Padilla S. Breakthroughs in COVID: a Review of Severe and Critical Illness due to SARS-CoV-2.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2022; 4(3).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.